August 2, 2019

 - Realize that if you’re going to be a great leader, there will be times when your followers will misunderstand you.

-Let’s be the kind of leaders who want to please God over pleasing man, who lead others into trusting God in every situation, and who love our congregation enough to prioritize leading them over pleasing them.
-This is one of the most difficult parts of being a leader but it’s part of what comes with the responsibility.
-I want to reiterate and leave you with this verse for the week: Proverbs 9:10 says, “The fear of the Lord is the beginning of wisdom, and knowledge of the Holy One is understanding.”
-How can you be a leader who fears God over man this week?
+Let’s be the kind of leaders who prioritize pleasing God over appeasing man.
+Let’s lead others into trusting Jesus in every situation.
+This is one of the most difficult facets of being a leader but it comes with the call and is every influential person’s responsibility.
+I want to remind you that you and I are called to serve God by serving people.
+But we are not called to serve people instead of serving God (Acts 5:29).
+How can you be a leader who fears God over man?
 Let me know in the comments!

 To see more of my live teachings, follow me on Facebook.